Cube moves for $s$-embeddings and $\alpha$-realizations: Introduction

-Furthermore, we introduce a one-parameter common generalization of the harmonic embeddings and the $s$-embeddings, which we call $\alpha$-embeddings.
-Given $\alpha\in\R^*$, we call a quadrilateral $ABCD$ drawn on the plane an \emph{$\alpha$-quad} if its side lengths satisfy $AB^\alpha+CD^\alpha=AD^\alpha+BC^\alpha$.
-An \emph{$\alpha$-embedding} of a graph $G$ is an embedding of its diamond graph $G^\diamond$ such that each face of $G^\diamond$ is drawn as an $\alpha$-quad.
-The case $\alpha=1$ (resp. $\alpha=2$) corresponds to $s$-embeddings (resp. harmonic embeddings).
-We also introduce the weaker notion of $\alpha$-realization of $G$ as a map from the vertices of $G^\diamond$ to the plane such that each face of $G^\diamond$ is mapped to an $\alpha$-quad, with edges possibly intersecting.
-We provide a definition of the above notions also in the cases where $\alpha\in\{-\infty,0,+\infty\}$.
-We show that, for $\alpha>1$, the cube move is possible for $\alpha$-realizations (but the solution may not be unique).
+To state this version of the cube move, we introduce the weaker notion of an $\alpha$-realization of $G$ as a map from the vertices of $G^\diamond$ to the plane such that each face of $G^\diamond$ is mapped to an $\alpha$-quad, with edges possibly intersecting.
+We also provide a definition of the above notions in the cases where $\alpha\in\{-\infty,0,+\infty\}$.
+In addition, we show that, for $\alpha>1$, the cube move is possible for $\alpha$-realizations (although the solution may not be unique).
 See Theorem \ref{theo:>1} for a precise statement.

-\begin{theorem} Let $\alpha>1$.
+\begin{theorem} Let $\alpha>1$ be a real number.
 For any $\alpha$-realization with the combinatorics of the graph on the left-hand side of Figure~\ref{fig:cube_diamond}, erase the central black point and keep all the other points fixed.
-Then there exists a central white point that gives an $\alpha$-realization with the combinatorics of the right-hand side of Figure~\ref{fig:cube_diamond}. \end{theorem}
+Then there exists a central white point that gives an $\alpha$-realization with the combinatorics of the graph on the right-hand side of Figure~\ref{fig:cube_diamond}. \end{theorem}